yendrrek/assessment/README.md

 In the root directory, create an empty file called 'event-file.txt' and generate random entries.

-##### Important note regarding the live version:
-At the moment there can by only one event file, so anyone can create a random event file at any time on any device, which will overwrite previously generated event file for everyone.

 In my httpd.conf I created a virtual host:

 ```